vectordotdev/vector/.github/ISSUE_TEMPLATE/enhancement.md

 ---
-name: Feature Request
+name: Enhancement
-about: Suggest a new feature or enhancement.
+about: Suggest an enhancement to an existing feature.
-labels: 'type: feature'
+labels: 'type: enhancement'
 assignees: ''
 title: ''